NCIP/gdc-docs/docs/AWG/Users_Guide/5_Authentication.md

 ## GDC Authentication Tokens

-The GDC Data Portal provides authentication tokens for use with the GDC Data Transfer Tool or the GDC API.
+The GDC AWG Portal provides authentication tokens for use with the GDC Data Transfer Tool or the GDC API.
 To download a token:

 1. Log into the GDC using your eRA Commons credentials
 2. Click the username in the top right corner of the screen